-One warm May afternoon I was heading home from hospital after an MRI scan – I’d suffered amnesia following an accident and could barely remember who I was.
-Passing St. Luke’s Convent, I took a short cut through the adjoining park, passing along a walkway bounded by burgeoning shrubs to a fountain, sparkling amongst pink rosebushes.
+One warm May afternoon, I was heading home from the hospital after an MRI scan – I’d suffered amnesia following an accident and could barely remember who I was.
+Passing St. Luke’s Convent, I took a shortcut through the adjoining park, passing along a walkway bounded by burgeoning shrubs to a fountain, sparkling amongst pink rose bushes.
 A statue of Pan stood nearby.
 I enjoyed the gentle sound of water.
 Then, something black loomed, I looked up and saw two nuns.
 Their countenances were grim and masculine.
-I smiled and said, “this fountain’s so pretty, isn’t it?”
+I smiled and said, “This fountain’s so pretty, isn’t it?”

 “What are you on about?
 Let me go!”